wallytutor/WallyToolbox.jl/docs/src/Calphad/2004_Stolen/Chapter01.md

 SiO (s) + Aly03 (s) = AlySiOs (s) (1.21)

----
-1.2 The first law of thermodynamics 11

 Table 1.4 The enthalpy of formation of the three polymorphs of AlpSiOs, kyanite, andalu- site and sillimanite at 298.15 K [3].

 Reaction ArH, /kJ mol!
 2 Al (s) + Si (8) + 5/2 Op (g) = ALpSiOs (kyanite) -2596.0
 2 Al (s) + Si (8) + 5/2 Op (g) = ALSiOs (andalusite) -2591.7
 2 Al (s) + Si (8) + 5/2 Op (g) = AlpSiOs (sillimanite) -2587.8

 These are derived by subtraction of the standard molar enthalpy of formation of the binary oxides, since standard enthalpies of individual reactions can be com-